rezahili/Macket_IoT_Devices_MQTT/README.md

 * Door(open or close)

-If you need more devices contributing is very welcome and you can change it through [This File ](https://github.com/rezahili/Macket_IoT_Devices_MQTT/blob/main/macket/main.py) and build image again
+If you need more devices don't hasitate to contribute through [This File ](https://github.com/rezahili/Macket_IoT_Devices_MQTT/blob/main/macket/main.py) and build its image again

 ## Installation:
-clone this repository and run:
+clone this repository and run bellow command inside of project directory:

 ```
 ./setup.sh